matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 mobile devices and the centralized data store.

 3) Once a GCP Cloud dataproc cluster is created, it can be?
-Answer: Scaled up, Only workers nodes can change, Scaled down.
+Answer: Scaled up.
+Only workers nodes can change.
+Scaled down.
 Once a cluster is created, it can be scaled up or down.
 Only the number of worker nodes can change—master nodes are fixed.